 Different Kinds of Iron in Water

-High-iron water appears in four forms and each requires different treatment methods.
+High-iron water appears in four forms.
+Each requires different treatment methods.
 Let a professional look for these different kinds of iron in your water:

-1. Red-water iron contains oxidized iron, rust particles that turn your water an alarming red.
+1. Red-water iron contains oxidized iron.
+These rust particles turn your water an alarming red.
 Red-water iron will clog water treatment equipment unless a special set of mechanical filters is in place.

 Ferric or insoluble iron are also known as red-water iron.

 2. Clear-water iron contains dissolved iron that oxidizes in the presence of open air.
 So, it runs clean from the faucet, but leaves rust stains.
-Since clear-water iron only oxidizes once it reaches the home, it needs to be treated differently than red-water iron.
+Clear-water iron only oxidizes once it reaches the home.
+So it's treated differently than red-water iron.
 Clear-water iron is also known as ferrous or soluble iron.

 4. Iron bacteria grows when iron combines with certain types of bacteria or organic material.
 These bacteria create an unappealing brown or yellow sludge that clogs plumbing and appliances.
 Iron bacteria can slow down or even destroy major appliances.
 They're easily identified by the smell of rotten eggs and a thick sludge in toilets and fixtures.

-Iron bacteria isn’t harmful to human health, but can create an environment for dangerous bacteria.
-As such, iron bacteria should be immediately treated.
-Note, even if iron bacteria is removed, the iron will remain.
+Iron bacteria isn't harmful to human health, but can create an environment for dangerous bacteria.
+So iron bacteria should be treated right away.
+Note, even your remove iron bacteria, the iron will remain.